 13.1 All rights granted to the parties shall upon termination, simultaneously be terminated and all unpaid claims according to the Agreement shall be deemed due.

-13.2 On the termination, for whatever reason, each party shall return to the counterparty, within thirty (30) days, any property, material, data, confidential information and other concrete elements related to the Agreement, including any machinery, equipment or software, that has been delivered and is undoubtable the property of the counterparty or is under his disposal, unless otherwise agreed in relation to a termination settlement or other agreement between the parties.
+13.2 At the end of the Agreement for any reason, the contracting parties must return to the other party within thirty (30) days any property, material, data, confidential information and other material elements related to the Agreement, including any type of machine, network and software, that has been made available and is demonstrably in the ownership of the other party or in his possession, unless otherwise determined by the agreement of the contracting parties in relation to a settlement due to the termination of the contract or another agreement of the contracting parties.

 13.3 In the event Sensa terminates the Agreement, or a specific service agreement, because of the Client’s infringement, the parties shall come to an agreement on payment for reconnection, the increase in the service price list and/or a guarantee for any such payment before services are provided again.